raphamorim/rio/docs/docs/documentation/configuration-file.md

 # Directory the shell is started in.
 If this is unset the working
 # directory of the parent process will be used.
 #
-# This configuration only has effect if use-fork is disabled
+# This configuration only works if use-fork is disabled
 #
 # Example:
 # working-dir = "/Users/raphael/Documents/"